 https://www.va.gov/resources/the-pact-act-and-your-va-benefits/

-What I would do first, read the VA Presumptive Conditions and PACT Act of 2022 and any issues you agree you have, start a list of all of the Diagnosis Codes
+What I would do first, read the VA Presumptive Conditions and PACT Act of 2022 and any issues you agree you have, start a list of all of the VA Diagnosis Codes/Issues

-Next look up each Diagnosis Codes so you can see each Definition/Rating per Diagnosis Code
+Next look up each VA Diagnosis Code/Issue so you can see each Definition/Rating per VA Diagnosis Code/Issue

 Add that to your list

-Next, think about other issues that you have since leaving active duty, add them to the list as well as the Diagnosis Code for each
+Next, think about other issues that you have since leaving active duty, add them to the list as well as the VA Diagnosis Code/Issue for each

-Once you have all of this data compiled, then schedule an appointment with your VSO so that he/she can take all of your issues/diagnosis codes and process a claim for you.
+Once you have all of this data compiled, then schedule an appointment with your VSO so that he/she can take all of your VA Diagnosis Codes/Issues and process a claim for you.
 This will get the process started.

 Presumptive Condition & Service-Connection | Filing for VA Disability | theSITREP